compunautics/compunaut_rundeck_jobs/docs/operations/netboot.rst

 #.
 The above steps should take around 30 to 45 minutes to complete with the default image.
 Once it is done, you may power off
    the Raspberry Pi that you have been using.

 #.
+Once the Pi is powered off, on the salt master node run :code:`salt-key -d raspberrypi -y` to delete the default image
+   minion from salt master's registry.

+#.
 At this point, begin the normal Netboot Workflow as you otherwise would.